SecretFox/AgentSwitcher/README.md

 Too low values and your agent might get changed between attacking mobs.

-Use `/option AgentSwitcher_Debug true` to enable debug mode, when debug is enabled targets species will get printed on system chat channel.
+Use `/option AgentSwitcher_Debug true` to enable debug mode, when debug is enabled targets name and type will be printed on system chat channel.